coilcoin/coil/README.md

 sudo pip3 install flask requests
 ```

-Add a known peer to the peers.txt folder (remove any existing IPs)
+Add a known peer to the peers.txt folder (remove any existing IPs) and then edit the `config.py` file within the COIL directory and point it to your wallets directory (should just be a case of changing the username within the path).

 Finally generate a new wallet for the node to use and run the `coild` program
 ```bash